Lohenl/cinema-booking-system-test/README.md

 - Handle bookings

-## System Requirements

-- Tested in Windows 11 with Python 3.12

 ## Installation

 ```bash
 pip install -r requirements.txt
 ```

+- Tested in Windows 11 with Python 3.12
+- For a quick guide on the environment setup, check here: [Setting up the local environment](/docs/env_setup)

 ## Running
 ```bash